NorSC/supervisor-search/_supervisors/jeremy-ellman.md

   **6) GANS!**

-  I'd be very interested to hear any ideas you have for GANS (Generative , Adversarial networks)
+  I'd be very interested to hear any ideas you have for GANS (Generative, Adversarial networks)
 ---